Business Setup

 What happens if I never extra-provincially register but operate in another province anyway?

 Penalties vary by province.
-Ontario can fine the corporation up to $25,000 and each director up to $2,000 for carrying on business without registration.
-BC has comparable fines.
+Ontario and BC can levy fines on the corporation and its directors for carrying on business without registration — the specific maximum amounts are set in each province's extra-provincial statute, so confirm the current figures.
 The more practical consequence is that contracts entered into during the unregistered period may be unenforceable in that province's courts — the corporation often cannot maintain or defend a lawsuit there until it registers, and even after registration, some procedural defences are available to the other side.
 For a corporation discovering it should have registered earlier, the standard remedy is to file as soon as possible; the host province generally accepts late registration without back-charging penalties for routine cases, but each province's enforcement practice differs.

 Bottom line